SundaeSwap-finance/treasury-contracts/offchain/src/metadata/spec.md

 # Disburse

-A disburse transaction with a single destination will have the following metadata attached to it:
+A disburse transaction with will have the following metadata attached to it:

 ```json
 {